 Socrates: The man who taught intelligence

 Socrates, the great Greek philosopher, practiced a rare art, which he called midwifery.
-He would listen to the other person, and only interfere and ask questions, when he would feel that the other person was going off the mark.
+He would listen to the other person, and only interfere and ask questions when he would feel that the other person was going off the mark.
 In time, he would make the other person land upon his own opinion without making him aware of it.
-This made everyone falsely believe that whoever kept the company of Socrates suddenly became intelligent, but it was Socrates own intelligence that came out through the others.
+This made everyone falsely believe that whoever kept his company suddenly became intelligent, but it was Socrates own intelligence that came out through the others.

 Appeal to the emotions